Most people have a strong intuitive idea of what “evidence” is.

 In law, nothing matters unless you can prove it.
 Unfortunately, you cannot prove anything without admissible evidence.

 An experienced personal injury lawyer, however, can perform an investigation and gather admissible evidence that you can use to press your claim.
 Most attorneys in the field offer free consultations as well, so you can receive legal advice at no cost to you.
-The lawyers at Curiel & Runion Personal Injury Lawyers are here to help, so contact us online or give us a call at (602) 595-5559 today!
+The lawyers at Curiel & Runion Car Accident and Personal Injury Lawyers are here to help, so contact us online or give us a call at (602) 595-5559 today!